academe/OmniPay-Payone/README.md

 hosted form is used, the user will be waiting on the PAYONE site for the aknowledgement - just save the data to storage and end.

-The notification Server Request (i.e. *incoming* request to your server) is captured by the `completeStatus`
+The notification Server Request (i.e. *incoming* request to your server) is captured/handled by the `completeStatus` class created using the standard OmniPay `acceptNotification()` gateway method.

 ```php
 $gateway = Omnipay\Omnipay::create('Payone_ShopServer');